Should You Be Worried If You Drink This Beverage? | Amoils.comtweet

 - Aspartame is responsible for 75 percent of adverse food ingredient reactions reported to the FDA, which has a list of 90 documented symptoms. examples include: headaches, nausea, memory loss, depression, fatigue, vision problems, anxiety attacks, rashes, heart palpitations, insomnia, slurred speech, joint pain, etc. This list is from the organization that approved its use in the 1980s and it is in over 6,000 products apart from diet sodas.
 One of the components of aspartame is wood alcohol, which is a toxin that metabolizes into formaldehyde.
 It is known to kill certain neurons (brain cells) and is particularly harmful to pregnant women, kids, the aged and those with certain chronic conditions.
 In addition, it fits into the category of what is known as an excitotoxin; it literally excites neurons until they reach an extreme state of fatigue.

-How can you wean yourself from the addictive and unhealthy habit of drinking diet and other sodas?
+How to wean yourself from drinking diet and other sodas?

 Although you might not want to face the truth, our bodies do not need any other liquid but water but this switch can be particularly difficult for many.
 You can make a start by watering down juice, limiting your intake of a soda to just a certain time during the day or the week and rather reaching for juicy fruits whenever you feel the need – make sure you keep plenty of fruit available for these snack times.